pazfe/product-docs/docs/sso.md

 # Single Sign-On

-With Single Sign-On (SSO) enabled, your organization can access the emnify Portal using Microsoft Business or Google Cloud Platform account credentials.
+With Single Sign-On (SSO) enabled, your organization can access the emnify Portal using Microsoft Business account credentials.

 ## Setup SSO with Microsoft Active Directory